Bertrand31/One-Billion-Rows-Challenge/README.md

 ### Current state

-The current solution runs in around 30 seconds on an Intel i7-13700H.
+The current solution runs in around 10 seconds on an Intel i7-13700H.
-It is still a WIP, and parallelism has yet to be introduced.
-In its current state, the only thing that remains to be done before introducing parallelism is to find a solution for different threads to interact with the same keys of the LongMap simulatneously.
+It is still a WIP, and code has to be refectored to be more legible.